Specifications for organising ERA’s congresses and meetings

 The programme is divided into the following tracks (the Council can, at any time, decide to modify them):

-An additional “Institutional” track includes general symposia such as a session led by the ERA Registry, selected speakers from each of the ERA Journals, the Young Awardees lecture, at least two “Learn by Practice” sessions, etc.
+An additional “Institutional” track including general symposia such as a session lead by the ERA Registry, selected speakers from each of the ERA Journals, the Young Awardees lecture, “Learn by Practice” sessions, etc.

-The Scientific Committee, when creating the programme of the Congress, should include speakers of the ERA Working Groups and Committees, if and when appropriate.
+The Scientific Committee, when creating the programme of the Congress, should include speakers of the ERA Working Groups, Committees and Task Forces, if and when appropriate.

-In particular, with regard to the YNP, the Scientific Committee must include in the programme (symposia and mini-lectures) the names of at least six YNP members.
-The YNP Board will prepare a list, which must be updated every year, of the best 20 young nephrologists in Europe (indicating their main area of expertise), based on publications, academic achievements and scientific awards.
-After the approval by the Council of this list, it will be given to the Chair of the Scientific Committee with the specific recommendation to involve as much as possible valuable YNP members in the Congress programme.
+In particular, with regard to the YNP, the Scientific Committee must include in the programme (symposia and mini lectures) the names of at least six YNP members.
+The YNP Board will prepare a list, that must be up-dated every year, of the best 20 young nephrologists in Europe (indicating their main area of expertise), based on publications, academic achievements and scientific awards.
+After the approval by the Council of this list, it will be given to the Chair of the Scientific Committee with the specific recommendation to involve as much as possible valuable YNP members into the Congress programme.

 Finally, with regard to the ERA Registry, the Chair of the Scientific Committee will have to make sure that a session is dedicated to the research work carried out by the Registry with the approval of the Registry Committee and the Council.